RSEAA/RSEAA.github.io/index.md

 Research Software Engineer is a broad term for people who combine programming and research skills that have trouble defining their role and value within academia. e.g
 - researchers and academics who code,
 - generalists who bring communities together across the research and technical domains,
-- systems administrators who help train researchers to improve their code to run on their research systems, and
+- people who help train researchers to improve their code on HPC and Cloud systems, and
 - software engineers who work in the research domain.

 ## Why would someone go to RSEAA24?